dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/connection-resiliency.md

 > InvalidOperationException: The configured execution strategy 'SqlServerRetryingExecutionStrategy' does not support user initiated transactions.
 Use the execution strategy returned by 'DbContext.Database.CreateExecutionStrategy()' to execute all the operations in the transaction as a retriable unit.

-The solution, is to manually invoke the execution strategy with a delegate representing everything that needs to be executed.
+The solution is to manually invoke the execution strategy with a delegate representing everything that needs to be executed.
 If a transient failure occurs, the execution strategy will invoke the delegate again.

 [!code-csharp[Main](../../../samples/core/Miscellaneous/ConnectionResiliency/Program.cs#Sample)]